SEP Plan Fix-It Guide - Eligible employees were excluded from participating

-Your SEP document can provide for less restrictive eligibility requirements (but not more restrictive ones).
+Your SEP document can provide for less (but not more) restrictive eligibility requirements.
 “Service” means any work performed for you for any period of time, however short.
 A SEP may not impose an hours-of-service requirement.

 Excludable employees: You don't need to cover the following employees under a SEP: